pfoliodev/pfoliodev/README.md

 - 👋 Hi, I’m @pfoliodev
 - 👀 I’m interested in web and mobile android development
-- 🌱 I’m currently learning Java/Android
+- 🌱 I’m currently learning Data & Python
 - 📫 How to reach me : https://www.linkedin.com/in/paul-henri-leguy-05085a180/

 <!---